Handprint and footprint crafts are all the rage. They make wonderful personal gifts and let’s face it, kids love playing with paint.

 Take one of your fingers and dip into the white paint, making the outline of Santa’s face, his beard, and a couple dots for the eyes and nose.
 Then, with another finger, dip it into red for his hat.
 Add a white fingertip dot on the end of the hat.
 Dip your pinky into the blue paint (in our case purple) and dot it in the middle of the white for his eyes.

 When all the colors on your hand get mixed together, you know it’s time to wash up and start all over again!
+You may want to have a look at this list of the best easels for kids to help get them started with arts and crafts.

 Be sure to check out all of our fun Christmas craft ideas at Kid Things!